10up/jobber-wp/readme.txt

 We connect to [Jobber](https://www.getjobber.com/) ([privacy policy](https://www.getjobber.com/privacy-policy/)) to get your forms.
 This connection is faciliated through a middleware service hosted by [Fueled](https://fueled.com/) ([privacy policy](https://fueled.com/privacy-policy/)) and located at https://jobber-prod.10upmanaged.io.
 Authentication is done via OAuth through this service and any Jobber API requests are also filtered through this service.

+== Screenshots ==

+1. Displaying a Request form.
+2. Displaying a Request form Submission detail.
+3. Displaying a Jobber Block in the blocks list.

 == Changelog ==

 = 1.0.0 - 2025-06-12 =